bobdavies2000/OpenCVB/README.md

 -   Select “Basic” or “CSharp” as the Language.
 -   Add the “\<OpenCVB Dir\>/OpenCVB.snippets” directory.
 -   Access the code snippets with a right-click in the VB.Net or C\# code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.
 -   Even C++ algorithms can use snippets, but each C++ algorithm has a VB.Net entry that includes both the C++ and the VB.Net code in the snippet.
-The C++ portion can be cut and pasted anywhere in OpenCVB’s “CPP_Classes” Visual Studio project.
+The C++ portion can be cut and pasted anywhere in OpenCVB’s “CPP_Managed” Visual Studio project.

 An alternate way to add projects is also available in OpenCVB.
 To see the complete list of algorithm types that can be added to OpenCVB, click on the “Blue Plus” button*![](media/0dede74f225b8e19e8f4fd5a50ba9f28.png)* in OpenCVB’s main toolbar.
 A dialog box will guide the selection of the type of algorithm to be added.